-6.58 For a range of dwellings to the south and west of the Site, clear views will be obtained towards Building B01.
+6.65 For a range of dwellings to the south and west of the Site, clear views will be obtained towards Building B01.
 As with the assessment from surrounding streets, it is considered the proposal will reinforce the Site as a visual focus within the wider neighbourhood.
 The magnitude of visual change will vary from very low to moderate.
-While the collection of proposed buildings has a greater horizontal mass than the existing collection of former Teacher's College buildings, the overall height will be lower than the Malcolm Block, and the architectural form will be more finely articulated and residential in character.
-Adverse visual effects will vary from very low adverse to positive.
+For context, while the collection of proposed buildings has a greater horizontal mass than the collection of former Teachers' College buildings, the overall height will be lower than the Malcolm Block, and the architectural form will be more finely articulated and residential in character.
+In the context of the landmark quality of the Site and the planning framework that recognises the potential of 'windfall sites' to accommodate a different form of development, I consider that adverse visual effects will vary from very low adverse to positive.